nilnullzip/meteor-bootstrap-tabs-problem/Readme.md

 	showdown
 	underscore

-With this packages file, the demo works:
+With this packages file, the demo fails:

 	standard-app-packages
 	preserve-inputs